ixoworld/bonds/tutorials/02_swapper.md

 ## Supply Liquidity

-Liquidity can be added to the AMM by performing buys (mint-to-deposit).
-Similarly, liquidity would be removed by performing sells (burn-to-withdraw).
+Liquidity can be added to the AMM by performing buys (mint-to-deposit), which mints bond tokens.
+Similarly, liquidity would be removed by performing sells (burn-to-withdraw) which burns bond tokens.
+Once liquidity (i.e. reserve tokens) is added by liquidity providers, swaps can take place using the reserve that is in place.
+If a liquidity provider burns-to-withdraw, they get a proportional share of each of the two reserve pools (`x` and `y`) in exchange for bond tokens.

 In general, when adding liquidity to a swapper function, the current exchange rate (based on the `x` and `y` balances) is used to determine how much of each reserve token makes up the price.
 The first buy is special and plays a very important role in specifying the price of the bond token.
 Since we have no price reference for the first buy in a swapper function, the `MaxPrices` specified are used as the actual price, with no extra fees charged.